In-situ Synchrotron X-Ray Photoelectron Spectroscopy Study of Medium-Temperature Baking of Niobium for SRF Application: Summary and Discussion

 \subsubsection{Kinetics of Oxide Reduction}

-\\ The kinetics of reduction of the native oxide layer was estimated accounting only the constant temperature \red{range} providing that the pentoxide was still present at the surface.
-Our data fit well both the first- and second-order reactions determined as $ln(\frac{C}{C_0})$ and $\frac{C_0-C}{C}$ vs. time, respectively.
+\\ The kinetics of native oxide reduction were estimated at the respective baking temperature (without accounting for the sample heating-up stage), providing that the pentoxide was still present at the surface.
+Our data fitted well both the first- and second-order reactions determined as $ln(\frac{C}{C_0})$ and $\frac{C_0-C}{C}$ vs. time, respectively.

-However, the data did not fit the model \red{$ln(\frac{C-C_e}{1-C_e})$} with the oxygen concentration at the end of the anneal, $C_e$=0.45, used in \autocite{king1990kinetic} in which the dissolution of the anodic niobium oxide film \redall{doped with Zr (\SI{1}{\atpercent}) was studied (it was stated that Zr does not affect the kinetics).} The obtained by us values of the activation energy are much lower than in \autocite{lechner2021rf, king1990kinetic} but similar to \autocite{veit2019oxygen}.
+However, the data did not fit the model $ln(\frac{C-C_e}{1-C_e})$ with the oxygen concentration at the end of the anneal, $C_e$=0.45, used in \autocite{king1990kinetic} in which the dissolution of the anodic niobium oxide film doped with Zr (\SI{1}{\atpercent}) was studied (it was stated that Zr does not affect the kinetics).
+The obtained by us values of the activation energy are much lower than in \autocite{lechner2021rf, king1990kinetic} but similar to \autocite{veit2019oxygen}.
 In \autocite{veit2019oxygen} the samples represented niobium single-crystals degassed at \SI{2100}{\kelvin}, cleaned with Ar\textsuperscript{+} and subsequently oxidized with O$_2$ gas in a vacuum chamber at room temperature.
 However, it is not clear which kinetic model was used for the data fitting in this work.
 Based on this, we come to a conclusion that the discrepancy between the data obtained in our work and the data of \autocite{lechner2021rf, king1990kinetic} is not related to the pre-dissolution of Nb$_2$O$_5$ during the heating stage (which was not accounted) or fluorine contamination.
 Therefore, the kinetics of oxide reduction has to be further explored in more detail considering the material history, type of oxide and possible contamination.

-The diffusion equation for the continuous plane source \autocite{jaeger1959conduction} was used for the calculation of the oxygen-depth profile upon oxide-layer dissolution during the bakings at \SIrange{200}{300}{\degreeCelsius}.
-The resulted curves demonstrate the distribution of oxygen atoms under the remaining oxides and an oxygen-segregated surface layer.
+The diffusion equation for the continuous plane source \autocite{jaeger1959conduction} was used for the calculation of the oxygen-depth profiles upon oxide-layer dissolution during the bakings at \SIrange{200}{300}{\degreeCelsius}.
+The resulted curves demonstrated the distribution of oxygen atoms under the remaining surface oxides and an oxygen-segregated surface layer.
 A more thorough analysis would be required exploiting the thermodynamic relations for the estimation of the oxygen concentration profile at \SI{400}{\degreeCelsius}.